stutzsolucoes/taffyGroup/README.md

 ##Result Format

 This extension method will return an array that contains group results.

 Each group result have properties below:

-- group :
+- group : An array contains values of「GROUP BY」columns.
-- result : An array that contains records match「group」property.
+- result : An array contains records that match「group」property.
 - count : The length of the array in「result」property.